Skip to main content

 caution

 In addition to hosting the iframe, you also need to include the following installation snippet provided below.
 Make sure to provide the correct value for the kameleoonIframeURL variable in the implementation code.
-This variable should be set to the URL where the iFrame is accessible on your own website.
+This variable should be set to the URL where the iframe is accessible on your own website.

 // Change the value of this URL to point to your own URL, where the iFrame is hosted